ryansommers/slate/readme.txt

 3. Ectoplasm Color Scheme

 == Changelog ==

+= 1.1.4 =
+* Fixed a bug regarding hidden post titles for Subscriber roles.

 = 1.1.3 =
 * Increased compatibility with some 3rd party plugins and custom metaboxes.